What Is Singles Awareness Day & Why Is It A Thing?

 Advertisement

 In reality, people "celebrate" Singles Awareness Day however they damn please.
 The hashtag, #SinglesAwarenessDay on Instagram has 44,460 posts tagged, and many of them are sarcastic memes about the state of being single.
-If the posts are to be believed, people spend SAD buying themselves Chick-fila, going to Target, and watching Netflix.
+If the posts are to be believed, people spend SAD shopping, eating fast food, and watching Netflix.
 And that sounds incredibly enjoyable — happy, even — whether you're single or in a relationship.

 But that said, if you find yourself sad and sans partner on Valentine's Day, it's only natural for it to get to you.
 "The more general oohing and ahhing over romantic couples that happens around Valentine’s Day can also feel oppressive or just wearying to single people," Bella DePaulo, author of Singled Out: How Singles Are Stereotyped, Stigmatized, and Ignored, and Still Live Happily Ever After, told Refinery29.
 "It is part of the pervasive, year-round matri-maniacal messaging that insists that marriage and weddings and couples are awesome and everyone else is pathetic in comparison."
 An assessment that is categorically false.